 A faithful Bush ally in the war on terror, Kibaki was first congratulated by Washington on his victory as thousands of ordinary Kenyans protested the coup and the government responded with brutal suppression and media censorship.
 The U.S. administration is now talking about the need for “power-sharing” and Bush dispatched Secretary of State Condoleezza Rice to Nairobi for a brief meeting while he talked about doing “God’s work” in fighting malaria in Tanzania.

 In the last twilight of his presidency, Bush is desperately trying to create a historic legacy which he hopes will overshadow the crimes and failures of his administration.
-Spreading a little of America’s vast wealth on the African continent no doubt makes great publicity, but the reality of American policy in Africa is protecting corporate interests, demanding open markets for American goods, and guaranteeing access to the oil and mineral wealth of the continent.
+Spreading a little of America’s vast wealth on the African continent no doubt makes great publicity, but the reality of his policy in Africa is protecting corporate interests, demanding open markets for U.S. goods and guaranteeing access to the oil and mineral wealth of the continent.